ACT vs SAT: Key Differences and Similarities

 Different Costs and Fees

-The ACT usually costs $55 without the essay and $70 with the essay.
-The cost of the SAT is usually $52.
+The ACT usually costs $68 without the essay, the optional Writing section costs $25, and the optional Science section costs $4.
+The cost of the SAT is also $68.
 There may be additional charges depending on the situation.
 Students who cannot afford to take the ACT or the SAT can often work with their high schools to get fee exemptions.
-This allows you to take the test for free (with or without an essay), but the fee exemption usually does not cover the additional charges.
+This allows you to take the test for free (with or without optional sections), but the fee exemption usually does not cover the additional charges.

 Varying Popularity by State